vydramain/Slimemaid/README.md

 # Slimemaid

+A lightweight game engine and slime simulation built with Vulkan and ECS.

 ***

+#Overview

+Slimemaid is an experimental game engine and slime simulation leveraging the Entity-Component-System (ECS) pattern for efficient logic management and a direct Vulkan renderer for high-performance graphics.
+This project is designed for Linux systems, with plans for future Android support.

-# Description
+# Features

-This is my vision of the game engine and slime imitation.
-I use this example of [ECS pattern](https://austinmorlan.com/posts/entity_component_system/) for engine logic.
-Also, I use direct Vulkan renderer for code [speed?] and [light?].
-This version wrote on Linux and adapted only for this platform.
-Try it on MacOS and Windows at your own risk.
-Plannig make version for Android.
+- ECS Architecture: Modular and scalable game logic inspired by modern engine design.
+- Vulkan Renderer: Fast, low-level graphics rendering for optimal performance.
+- Slime Simulation: Unique physics-based simulation for interactive slime behavior.
+- Open-Source Libraries: Built with GLFW, GLM, spdlog, and more for robust functionality.

 # Instuctions

-## Install instruction
+## Prerequisites

-List of dependencies:
+Before installing, ensure you have the following dependencies:
  - [gcc (GCC) 11.2](https://gcc.gnu.org/gcc-11/)
  - [GNU Make 4.3](https://www.gnu.org/software/make/)
  - [CMake 3.22.2](https://cmake.org/)